How do online retailers offer free shipping?

 • writing a blog post

 These platforms are increasingly replacing older ways of communicating.
 Forget phone calls, and even traditional email has been replaced in some circles by Twitter and Facebook.
-It’s easy to argue the main purpose of the iPhone has little to do with talking on the phone these days and most new models of smart phones are now being built primarily around the user’s ability to monitor multiple social networks.
+Its easy to argue the main purpose of the iPhone has little to do with talking on the phone these days and most new models of smart phones are now being built primarily around the users ability to monitor multiple social networks.

 The Benefits of Social Media: